Sue-Anne Webster: I Dream of Jeannie

 Webster is also the official I Dream of Jeannie 'Jeannie' lookalike for www.IDreamOfJeannie.com and is recognised internationally for her uncanny characterisation.
 In 2009, she presented an 'I Dream of Jeannie Tribute Show' at the Melbourne Magic Festival.

 Theatre

 She premiered two shows in 2008, one for The Melbourne International Comedy Festival Illusionarium with Ellis & Webster and The Wizards of Aus at The Melbourne Magic Festival, and many more shows including Ellis in Wonderland (2009), Illusionarium 2010 and I Dream of Jeannie solo (2010), Once Upon A Time..., and Secrets (2011), Phyllis Wong and the Forgotten Secrets of Mr Okyto magic performances at promotional appearances with author and husband Geoffrey McSkimming.

+Publishing

+In 2016 she co-founded 9 Diamonds Press which publishes tales of magic, mystery, adventure and verse.
+Her magic book, Astounding: Quick, Slick Magic Tricks, was published in 2017.
+Sue-Anne also produces the book trailers and graphic designs for titles published by 9 Diamonds Press.

+Sue-Anne is the magic consultant for the Phyllis Wong time detective novels which feature a young girl magician.
+This series is popular worldwide and Sue-Anne lends her experience to the authenticity of the magic depicted in the stories.